 - a.
 Structured Parking Below: For this criterion structured parking is any parking area consisting of three or more parking stalls covered by a roof with usable space above and surrounded on two or more sides by columns or walls.
 Free-standing garages and carports, unless they have usable space above the parking area, do not meet this definition.
 Additionally, in order to meet this criterion, 25% or more of the parking provided on the site shall be located within the parking structure as defined.
 For example, a development site for which 25 or more of the 100 parking stalls on site are within a structure meets this criterion.
 A development site with 24 or fewer of the 100 parking stalls on site does not meet this criterion. - b.
 Structured Parking Above Grade: See above - c.
 No Surface Parking: Surface parking is any parking that is not covered by a roof and not surrounded on two or more sides by columns or walls - d.
 Parking Location is to Rear or Interior of Building: The rear of the building is that side of the building opposite the front of the building.
 For a building fronting on a single street the front of the building is that side abutting the street.
 For a building fronting on two or more streets, the condition usually characterized as a corner site, the front of the building is that side with the building's primary entrance.
 On the other side of the building which abuts a street, no more than 24' of the parking lot may front the street.
 See Figures 7d-1, 7d-2, 7d-3 and 7d-4 on the following page - e.
+Requested and Received a Parking Reduction: To qualify, the project must request at least a 20% parking reduction and be granted a parking reduction from the City of Boise. - f.
 Parking is Screened by Wall, Fence, Sunken: To qualify, the project shall include surface parking of which 80% of the edge of the parking area abutting the street, excluding service drives providing direct access to the street, shall be bounded by a fence or combination fence and wall parallel to the street and sidewalk (Figure 7e-1).
 To qualify, the fence or combination fence and wall shall be at a height of 30" to 48" from finished grade (Figure 7e-2).
 Walls meeting this criterion shall be constructed of concrete or masonry.
 Sunken Screening that includes a parking area with a finished grade at a level of 18" or more below sidewalk grade and with a minimum fence height of 12" above sidewalk grade also qualify